zinx28/Account-Creator/README.md

 	Now your Mongoose is set up!

 # How to Setup discord bot / token
-Go to https://discord.com/developers/applications sign in (ig you already have a account)
+Go to https://discord.com/developers/applications sign in to your discord account
 <br><br>

 	Click on New Application and the then Choose a Name